 After the Munich massacre in 1972, the European countries started to form new law enforcement and military units to deal with similar situations.
 As the French always had strong Army and law enforcement agencies, they also followed that example.
 Among the many formed units, one is quite special.
-In June 1985, the French Police Nationale formed RAID to combat the rising amount of violent crime and terrorism sweeping Europe and France.
+In June 1985, the French Police Nationale formed RAID to combat the rising violent crime and terrorism sweeping Europe and France.

-Although they are not the first created counter-terrorism unit in France, they have quickly gained an excellent reputation as an intervention unit that can respond quickly and professionally to all tasks.
+Although they are not the first created counter-terrorism unit in France, they have quickly gained an excellent reputation as an intervention unit that can respond rapidly and professionally to all tasks.
 They were not well known as its older counterpart, the GIGN, but now they are almost equal.
-Throughout France, their unofficial nickname is The Black Panthers due to the design of RAID insignia and the black coveralls and jackets worn by its operators.
+Throughout France, their unofficial nickname is The Black Panthers due to the design of the RAID emblem and the black coveralls and jackets worn by its operators.

 In France, RAID is tasked with “leading the National Police in tactical combat against serious crime and terrorism.
 Their missions and ordinary tasks include the following: